mariana-c-ramos/mary-programms/project.md

 -> prepare homepage content
 -> prepare about me content
 -> build admin folder
+-> make icons for nav
+-> build database for the future CMS
+-> create login page
+-> make admin area, the base of it

 ON IT
+-> connect login to admin page

+NEXT
+-> connect login to admin page
 -> prepare project content

-NEXT
--> build database for the future CMS
 -> prepare career content
 -> prepare blog
 -> prepare contact
+-> mantain different icon color while on the page